nikukatansa/crossroad-live/site/content/_index.md

     title: The Lord's my shepherd
 sermon:
   video: Q4kFGeNEZx4
-  islive: true
+  islive: false
   title: Livestream - 1st November 2020
-  intro: This week's service will be livestreamed at 10.30am and will be led by
+  intro: This week's livestreamed service was led by Jibu Varghese, who spoke on
-    Jibu Varghese.
+    the theme of Jesus being our Good Shepherd.
 ---